johnOlabhie/johnOlabhie/README.md

 ### Introduction:

 Hello there!
-It's great to meet you.
-Let's delve into your fascinating world of VR game development and beyond.
-Here's a glimpse into your profile and current endeavors:
+It's great to meet you. 💙:

 ### Personal INFO:

-🌟 **Name:** John jj Olabhie
+🌟 **Name:** John JJ Olabhie

 🎓 **Education:** University Student in Scotland.